lprocel1/Tic-Tac-Toe-SoftwareCarpentry/README.md

 # Tic-Tac-Toe-SoftwareCarpentry

 ## Have you ever wanted to play Tic Tac Toe on the computer using a GUI window, just for fun?
 Do you want to try playing 3x3, 4x4, or 5x5 boards?
 Are you bored?
 Look no further.
-Grab a friend (or not) and check out this hand GUI-based game!
+Grab a friend (or not) and check out this handy GUI-based game!
 This repository generates a customizable Tic Tac Toe game using GUIs in python.
 #### Author:
 * Linda Procell, email: lprocel1@jhu.edu
 ### This code will generate a series of GUI windows with integrated buttons that allows users to play singe or multi=player Tic Tac Toe games.
 User input is required for use of this software.